 - helps parties resolve complaints as simply and efficiently as possible.

-The committee consists of at least three members, and chooses its chair, who is an ex officio member of theMAC Board of Directors (board).
+The committee consists of at least three members, and chooses its chair, who is an ex officio member of theMAC Board of Directors (the “Board”).

-After substantiating a complaint, the committee may recommend to the baord a membership status change, suspension or termination of a member based on a pattern or severity of complaints againt a member.
-The committee treats all complaints confidentially, but may share with the board a summary of case information sufficient to allow the board to make an informed decision.
+After substantiating a complaint, the Committee may recommend to the Board a membership status change, suspension or termination of a Member based on a pattern or severity of complaints against a Member.
+The Committee treats all complaints confidentially, but may share with the Board a summary of case information sufficient to allow the Board to make an informed decision.

 The hearing officers communicate simultaneously with the grievant and the mediator (and/or their representatives) about the hearing, including any pre-hearing conference call; the collection and sharing of documents; the decision about who attends the hearing; and all other matters related to the hearing.
-In order to address the grievance, the member agrees to communicate with the hearing officers as long as they do not reveal specific details of the original dispute between the parties beyond what is necessary to relsove the grievance.
-Upon terminating the hearing, the hearing officers send to the committee a finding concerning member conduct and a ruling that may:
+In order to address the grievance, the Member agrees to communicate with the hearing officers as long as they do not reveal specific details of the original dispute between the parties beyond what is necessary to resolve the grievance.
+Upon terminating the hearing, the hearing officers send to the Committee a finding concerning Member conduct and a ruling that may:

 - deny the grievance based on lack of information or substantiation; or

-If a member fails to abide by the ruling of the hearing officers, or if the hearing officers make a recommendation regarding membership, the committee may recommend to the board a membership status change, suspension or termination. the committee treats all grievances confidentially, but may share with the board a summary of case information sufficient to allow the board make an informed decision.
-The board alone determines whether to carry out a recommendation from the committee.
+If a member fails to abide by the ruling of the hearing officers, or if the hearing officers make a recommendation regarding membership, the committee may recommend to the board a membership status change, suspension or termination.
+The Committee treats all grievances confidentially, but may share with the Board a summary of case information sufficient to allow the Board to make an informed decision.
+The Board alone determines whether to carry out a recommendation from the Committee.